hhxiao/autoex/UseCase.md

 Ansible to troubleshoot OSPF issues(updated 11/24)
 =====================================
 Detect common OSPF issues with the help of a simple Ansible playbook.
+Added by james for resync test.

 # Brief
 This simple but powerful Ansible playbook can be used to troubleshoot OSPF network problems on a variety of platforms.
 It does not require extensive preparatory configuration for individual host state checking and rapidly discovers the vast majority of OSPF problems.